 Times may vary due to weather or traffic, latest information can be obtained by phone (or radio).
 Airspace might reopen early when the display is finished, or a block might be dropped.
 Therefor we strongly recommend to call before departure to plan your arrival.

 |12:00LT – 12:30LT (10:00 – 10:30 UTC)||12:00LT – 12:30LT (10:00 – 10:30 UTC)|

 |13:30LT – 14:00LT (11:30 – 12:00 UTC)||13:00LT – 13:30LT (11:00 – 11:30 UTC)|

 |15:00LT – 15:30LT (13:00 – 13:30 UTC)||14:00LT – 14:30LT (12:00 – 12:30 UTC)|

 |17:00LT – 17:30LT (15:00 – 15:30 UTC)||15:00LT – 15:30LT (13:00 – 13:30 UTC)|

 - Runway 23

-- Arrivals: please call us well before joining via the radio.
+- Arrivals: Please call Zoersel RADIO (123,805) well before joining the TRA, information will be provided..
 If traffic permits, join left hand downwind for runway 23.
 After landing vacate to the right.
 Be aware of landing gliders on final for the grass runway.

 - Departures: Before startup, contact Zoersel Radio on 123.805.
 After startup taxi to holding point runway 23 where you can do the run up.
 After departure, join the left hand circuit, where you can leave the circuit.